Matt Palmer (baseball): San Diego Padres

-The San Diego Padres signed Palmer to a minor league contract on December 1, 2011.
+On November 30, 2011, The San Diego Padres signed Palmer to a minor league contract.
+He had his contract selected to the major leagues on May 20.
+He was designated for assignment on June 4, he cleared waivers and was sent outright to Triple-A Tucson Padres on June 8.
+He became a free agent following the season on October 10.
 He appeared in 3 games for the Padres in the Majors and allowed 2 earned runs in 2 innings.
-He was also 6-9 with a 5.66 ERA in 20 starts for the AAA Tucson Padres.
+He was also 6-9 with a 5.66 ERA in 20 starts for Triple-A Tucson.

 Los Angeles Dodgers

-Palmer signed as a minor league free agent with the Los Angeles Dodgers on January 9, 2013.
+On December 18, 2012, Palmer signed as a minor league free agent with the Los Angeles Dodgers.
 During spring training, he tore the medial meniscus in his left knee, ending any chance he had to make the Dodgers roster.
-He eventually joined the AAA Albuquerque Isotopes roster in late April.
+He eventually joined the Triple-A Albuquerque Isotopes roster in late April.
 In 25 games (22 of which were starts), he was 6-8 with a 3.84 ERA.
+He became a free agent following the season on November 4.

 Seattle Mariners

-Palmer signed a minor league deal with the Seattle Mariners in December 2013.
-On August 17 2014, Palmer was released by the Mariners.
+On December 13, 2013, Palmer signed a minor league contract with the Seattle Mariners.
+On August 17, 2014, Palmer was released by the Mariners.

+Post-playing career

+Palmer became a youth baseball coach.
+He coached the American Leadership Academy high school team in Glendale, Arizona in 2023 and 2024 before becoming the baseball coach at Central High School in Cape Girardeau, Missouri in July 2024.